-1. Methods to select geometry
+1. The 5 ways to select geometry with Python

 The five strategies to select geometry in Abaqus (vertices, edges, faces and cells) using Python commands are: